jmaxwilson/docker-nginx-proxy-example/README.md

 Start the nginx-proxy with `docker-compose up`

-In separate consoles start web server1 and web server2 using `docker-compose up`
+In separate consoles start webserver1 and webserver2 using `docker-compose up`

 You will see the nginx-proxy detect the new containers as they start and begin to proxy requests to them.